-To understand the density of water, let’s do a small experiment, we will need a tall glass cup, honey, water, coconut oil and food coloring,
+To understand the density of water, let’s do a small experiment.
+We will need a tall glass cup, honey, water, coconut oil and food colouring,

-Step 2: Pour a one-quarter cup of colored water gently on top of the honey.
+Step 2: Pour a one-quarter cup of coloured water gently on top of the honey.

-Step 3: pour a one-quarter cup of coconut oil on top of the colored water.
+Step 3: pour a one-quarter cup of coconut oil on top of the coloured water.

 Now, you will notice that different substance has different density, which means for the same volume different substances weigh differently, as they weigh differently heavier substances tend to settle at the bottom, like honey and lighter material like oil tend to float at the top.

 Density of several liquids with different specific gravities

 Let’s extend our experiment further for more liquids, this time, we will use several liquids with different specific gravities, use the table given below for reference.

 If you wish to learn more physics concepts with the help of interactive video lessons, download BYJU’S – The Learning App.

 Frequently Asked Questions on Density Of Water

 Why does ice float in water?